Broccoli Paratha

 In the morning, you have to stuff the parathas and cook.

 If you like your parathas to be flaky and crispy, the dough should not be too soft.
-It should be softer than the poori dough but harder than the roti dough.
+It should be softer than the poori dough but tighter than the roti dough.
 Another tip is to cook the paratha on medium heat and keep pressing it using the back of a ladle or spoon.
 Do not compromise on oil if you are looking for crispy parathas.

 Variations